Lamsio/Self-Learning-Programming/学校/Computer Security/Lec 7.md

 Brute Force Attacks
 1. use large key to avoid.
 2. Public-key algorithms less efficient with larger keys
-3. Public-key algorithms is used to
+3. Public-key algorithms is used for key management and signatures.
 ```

+The private key can not be computed with public key.